yixuanzona/ComfyUI-LTX2_ICLoRA-ImageEdit-V2V/README.md

 ### I2V + EditImage ###
 A combined workflow based on LTX-2_ICLoRA_Distilled workflow and QwenImageEdit2509.
 It includes toggle switches to enable or disable steps, or to switch controls within the same workflow:

-1. Automatically extracts the first frame from an input video (or uses a provided image).
+Step 1.
+Automatically extracts the first frame from an input video (or uses a provided image).
 Edits the frame using a reference style/image and prompt.
-2. Uses the edited image as input for the LTX-2 section.
+Step 2.
+Uses the edited image as input for the LTX-2 section.
 In the main Subgraph node, select the control type using SelectControl (values 1–3), make sure to select the corresponding LoRA:
  - 1 – Depth
  - 2 – Canny
-   - 3 – Pos
+ - 3 – Pose